Friday, October 7, 2011

 10072011

 A lot of people are probably going to be pissed.
 The blog title started on a different note.
 I admire very few works and artists.
 I hate hyping as I believe that better artists and works could stand on their own merits.
-I seldom take more than necessary for a press release.
-I rather like taking liberties with the ideas and images with my own article though.
-I am sometimes a bit frank and a little detrimental if I get get carried away.
+I rarely take more than necessary for a press release.
+I rather like taking liberties with the ideas and images with my article though.
+I am sometimes a bit frank and a little detrimental if I get carried away.
 But I say what I want to say.
 If I don't like an exhibit I wouldn't mention it.
 I don't take detailed pictures much and I just have the layout photo for future references.
 If I don't like an artist lo behold I get overly creative and critical.
 I think I could be worse.
 I am worse.
-Sometimes it merits more reference.
+Sometimes it deserves more references.

 I didn't get to visit Keiye Miranda's exhibition "Strangely Familiar".
 My loss.
 I only saw the pictures posted on the net.
 Perhaps, it should be a good thing.
 I was impressed with the pictures and the concept.
 I would rather though have only the pendants present.
-It's my opinion though that it could have well stood on its own.
+It's my opinion though that it could have stood well on its own.

 Amiel Gerald A. Roldan™